 Avoiding manufacturing errors before reaching the final stage of production increases productivity as well as reliability.
 A CMM brings a manufacturer one step closer to delivering high quality and perfectly fitting parts.

-In the trajectory of metrology, a CMM is one of the most celebrated measuring machines.
+In the field of metrology, a CMM is one of the most celebrated measuring machines.
 Having understood the indispensable role of CMMs in the world of metrology, the THORS course on Coordinate Measuring Machine (CMM) Basics introduces the learner to the types of CMMs, the components, the measuring methodology, and the measurement analysis methods employed.